disneystreaming/alloy/docs/serialisation/protobuf.md

 ### Validation

-`alloy` comes with validator that verifies the abidance of shapes to the rules described below.
+`alloy` comes with validators that verify the abidance of shapes to the rules described below.
 Note that these validators are protocol-specific, and are only verifying shapes that belong to the transitive closure of shapes annotated with either `alloy.proto#grpc` or `alloy.proto#protoEnabled`.

 ### Primitives